Mentorship (Clinical Advisors)

 At the start of their programs, each resident will be paired with a Resident Advisor and a near-peer mentor.
-Matches will be posted on the 2016-17 Residents page at the start of the program year.
-A mentor list will be created from those available mentors that have not been matched with a resident.
-Residents are encouraged to contact these additional mentors for additional support as desired throughout the course of the year.
+Matches will be posted on the RESIDENTS page at the start of the program year.

 Provide residents with an enhanced personal and professional residency experience via a relationship with an experienced hospital pharmacist mentor and/or “near peer” mentor who has recently succeeded in the residency program

 Provide hospital pharmacists with the opportunity to enhance the residency experience and professional development of a resident